-The next step is follow our TOP 5 TIPS – and apply for house sitting jobs with confidence 🙂
+Follow our TOP 5 TIPS – and apply for house sitting jobs with confidence 🙂

-TIP 1: Write a great Profile and land great house sitting jobs
+TIP 1: Write a great Profile

 First impressions count!
 Your Profile is your introduction to the home owner.
 Sell yourself.
 It’s really important to build the best possible profile to stand out in the crowd.
 Emphasize your personal attributes.
 Add photos!
-Home owners much prefer to put face to a name than communicate with a faceless name on a house sitting website.
+Home owners want to put a face to a name – not communicate with a faceless name on a house sitting website.
 If you’ve cared for pets similar to theirs, say so.
 The more you relate to the home owners’ needs, the more likely they are to feel a connection.
 It’s quite something for home owners to entrust property, possessions and pets into the hands of a virtual stranger.
 Be open and honest about who you are – why you want to house sit and your pet preferences.
 Upload as many photos as the site will allow, preferably with pets.
 Posting photos of you in holiday destinations will leave home owners with the impression you’re more interested in visiting nice locations than caring for their home and fur family.
-Similarly photos of you with other people, even very cute grandchildren, says it’s more about you than about them.
+Similarly photos of you with other people, even adorable grandchildren, says it’s more about you than about them.
 Don’t expect to write a stellar profile the first time.
 You can edit it as often as you want.